laptop keyboard Computers & Technology

 For more advice on protecting your privacy and security when using e-mail or social media (Facebook, Twitter, etc.), see Protecting Yourself & Your Family, below.

 BCC: Blind Carbon Copies - Do you forward jokes, photos, or other email messages to your family, friends, and co-workers?
 BCC, or blind carbon copy, allows you to protect their privacy when you do.
-Unlike addresses in the To: field or the CC: (carbon copy) field, addresses in the BCC: field cannot be seen by other users.
 This page explains how, when, and why you should use BCC (University of Pittsburgh).
-See also What's the Difference Between CC and BCC When Sending an Email?
-(2017, HowToGeek; part of LifeSavvy Media), If You BCC Someone on an Email, Can the Recipient Find Out?
+See also If You BCC Someone on an Email, Can the Recipient Find Out?
 (2021, HowStuffWorks; a System1 property).

 E-Mail Basics Tutorial [NOTE: Because online platforms' rules & procedures change frequently, some specifics may have changed since these tutorials were created] - Online tutorials teach you the essentials of email, in addition to other popular ways to communicate online in today's world.
 (Goodwill Community Foundation)